 For most businesses running ads to increase traffic to their website, the majority of visitors don’t know the brand or product before coming to the site.
 So your website has to grab their attention and educate them.
 That means having content specific to each stage of the CVJ (buyer’s journey) – good landing pages are key here.

-Here’s a quick guide of the types of content you need for each stage of the buyer’s journey, according to HubSpot.
+Here’s a quick guide for the types of content you need in each stage of the buyer’s journey, according to HubSpot.
 For example, for prospects in the “Aware” and “Subscribe” stages, you need checklists, eBooks, webinars and how-to videos.
 These content assets serve to educate your visitors and can be great lead generators.

 Keep in mind that this type of content needs to go beyond just “sounding good.”